Charged resonances and Minimal Dark Matter bound states at a multi-TeV muon collider: Conclusions

 \section{Conclusions}

-In this letter we have proposed a new channel and strategy to probe \textsf{directly} heavy charged resonances at a future multi-TeV muon collider: The associated production of the charged new state with a SM W. The projected sensitivities of the MuCol in the channel are shown in Fig.~\ref{fig:reach} and indicate that a charged resonance of the SSM $W^\prime$ type\footnote{As explained, the reach of this analysis is expected to be conservative in the case of $W^\prime$ resonances from composite Higgs theories.} can be discovered up to multi-TeV mass values close to the beam-colliding energy, and for very small couplings with the SM fermions, of the order of $10^{-3\div 4}$ times smaller than the SM weak coupling.
-Furthermore, the channel offers a very efficient and alternative way to probe the WIMP scenario for MDM in the 5-plet EW representation, by allowing the direct detection of the charged component of the MDM bound state.
+In this letter we have proposed a new channel and strategy to probe \textsf{directly} heavy charged resonances at a future multi-TeV muon collider: The associated production of the charged new state with a SM W. The projected sensitivities of the MuCol in the channel are shown in Fig.~\ref{fig:reach} and indicate that a charged resonance of the SSM $W^\prime$ type\footnote{As explained, the reach of this analysis is expected to be conservative in the case of $W^\prime$ resonances from composite Higgs theories.} can be discovered up to multi-TeV mass values close to the beam-colliding energy, and for very small couplings with the SM fermions, of the order of $10^{3}-10^{ 4}$ times smaller than the SM weak coupling.
+This sensitivity level would be unprecedented for a direct search.
+Furthermore, the channel offers a very efficient and alternative way to probe the WIMP scenario for the special case of MDM in the 5-plet EW representation, by allowing the direct detection of the charged component of the MDM bound state.
 A MDM Majorana 5-plet bound state can be excluded with about 34 fb$^{-1}$ and discovered with 210 fb$^{-1}$ by a 30 TeV MuCol.
 This reach on the WIMP 5-plet thermal target is much higher than those of mono-X, missing-mass and disappearing tracks signatures.